Mildred Bonnie Brooks, age 84, passed away peacefully at her home on Tuesday, September 30th, 2025, after an 18-month battle with lung cancer.

 In the evening on September 30th, surrounded by the love of her family and dear friends she cherished, Bonnie was called home to the loving arms of our Father.
 The impact of her love will be forever felt.

-Bonnie is survived by her husband Ronald Joseph Brooks; her children, April (David) Baese, Stephany (Gregory) Miller, Jessica Wagner; her grandchildren, Sarah Baese, Jacob Baese, Logan Miller, Luke Miller, Mackenzie Miller, Landon Miller, Emma Wagner, Zachary Wagner; and her sister Janice McArthy.
+Bonnie is survived by her husband Ronald Joseph Brooks; her children, April (David) Baese, Stephany (Gregory) Miller, Jessica Wagner; her grandchildren, Sarah Baese, Jacob Baese, Logan Miller, Luke Miller, Mackenzie Miller, Landon Miller, Emma Wagner, Zachary Wagner; and her sister Janis McArthy.

 Bonnie was preceded in death by her parents Jacob and Helen Laiben.

 In lieu of flowers, Donations honoring Bonnie’s legacy are welcomed to support Lung Cancer Research at Siteman Cancer Center Advancement office at Washington University.
-Memorial contributions may be sent to1 Brookings Drive, MSC 1082-414-2555 St. Louis, MO 63130-9989 or submitted online at siteman.wustl.edu/tribute..
+Memorial contributions may be sent to 1 Brookings Drive, MSC 1082-414-2555 St. Louis, MO 63130-9989 or submitted online at siteman.wustl.edu/tribute..

 Services: A public visitation will take place at Saint Francis of Assisi Catholic Church (4556 Telegraph Rd.
 Saint Louis, MO 63129) on Tuesday October 14th, 2025 from 9am until the time of the funeral mass at 10am.
 Interment to follow at Jefferson Barracks National Cemetery.